 12% California State University / University of California

 8% International Colleges and Universities

 7% California Private Colleges and Universities

 The key to a successful transfer is good planning.
 The following resources will help you determine which courses and credits will transfer to USC.
-Click on the links below to access an interactive planning guide, download useful brochures, checklists, worksheets, and information.
+Click on the links below to access an interactive planning guide, download useful brochures, checklists, worksheets and more.

 This brochure will help you navigate the application and transfer process, and introduce you to our transfer policies.
-Download the Transfer Planning Brochure.
+View the Transfer Planning Brochure.